Itsjustme27/Itsjustme27/README.md

 ## Who I am

 SOC Analyst at **CryptoGen Nepal**,
-3rd-year undergrad at Pokhara University (BSc Cybersecurity).
+3rd-year undergrad at Pokhara University (BCSIT).
 I read kernel source for fun, write detection tools in C and Rust, and think about systems from the hardware registers up.

 I build tools to **understand** systems — not just ship code.